Salony Luthra

-Salony Luthra is an Indian actress who works in English, Tamil and Telugu-language films.
+Salony Luthra is a former Indian actress who worked in English, Tamil and Telugu-language films.

-Career
+Early life and career

-Salony Luthra worked as a theater artiste in Mumbai and Pondicherry.
+Salony was brought up in Shimla, India.
+She worked as a theater artiste in Mumbai and Pondicherry.
 She made her lead film debut with the Tamil-language film Sarabham (2014) starring Naveen Chandra.
 She landed the role after being selected from a hundred applicants.
 In the film, she played dual roles as a normal woman and a drug addict.
 To prepare for the film, she learnt the Tamil language.
 For the negative character, she watched Hollywood films and hung out with people who smoked.

-She is also a theatre artiste and has starred in several productions including the Hindi-language adaptation of the novel Blackbird by David Harrower.
+She has starred in several productions including the Hindi-language adaptation of the novel Blackbird by David Harrower.